cyz020403/Maze-Recognition/README.md

 # Maze-Recognition

-A maze recognition project based on Android and OpenCV
+A maze recognition project based on Android and OpenCV.

 Initial picture：